blake-a-miller/README/README.md

 ## **History**

-A brief history of ice cream can be found by clicking [here.](https://youtu.be/uPIZs6k6DRo) (00:00 - 03:27)
+A brief history of the OSI Model can be found by clicking [here.](https://youtu.be/uPIZs6k6DRo) (00:00 - 03:27)

-Pretty interesting stuff right? :joy:
+Pretty interesting stuff right? 🌞

 ## **Variety**